tektronix/keithley/README.md

 Code that makes up a partial or complete instrument driver library for any programming language.

 * **[TSP Apps](./TSP_Apps)**
-TSP Apps for Touch Test Invent&reg; instruments (i.e. Keithley's line of touch screen enabled instruments).
+TSP&reg; Apps for Touch Test Invent&reg; instruments (i.e. Keithley's line of touch screen enabled instruments).
 These are not traditional TSP scripts.

 ## Maintainers